Developments in Dubai: Al Maktoum International Airport

-Due to the massive physical scale of the masterplan, others would come to claim that Dubai World Central would be the most ambitious airport project ever envisioned.
-The latest estimates by the government of Dubai peg the price tag at US$82 billion.
-This aerotropolis would be a whopping US$62 billion more expensive than the next most expensive airport project Hong Kong-Chek Lap Kok International Airport Core Project—which cost the Hong Kong government around US$20 billion (in 1997 dollars).
-This would also make it the most expensive single project in the world, ever (with the possible exceptions of the Dubai Waterfront, The Palm Deira, and New Songdo Intelligent City).

 Global Village

 Global Village is located in Dubailand, the world's largest tourism, leisure and entertainment project.
 Global Village is the region's first premier cultural, entertainment and shopping destination, celebrates diverse cultures, art, theatre, commerce and cuisine from around the world and welcomes more than four million guests per year.

 Each season Global Village delivers a wide variety of pioneering new shows and attractions in the heart of Dubailand.
 Covering an area of 17200000 sqft, the new Global Village at Dubailand will have extensive facilities and features, construction of this project was started in 2003 and is now almost completed with two or three projects are expected to be completed in 2011.
 It is completed now.

 Culture Village

 Culture Village is a multi-purpose development project, located along the shoreline of the Dubai creek on a 40000000 sqft plot of land.
 When completed the village will include a harbour, cultural and exhibition centres, and dockside development.
 The center piece of this project is Palazzo Versace, the world's second after Palazzo Verasace of Queensland.